Unidocs1/sphinx_repo_manager/source/getting_started/admin/restart.rst

 Restarting the Platform
 =======================

-Sometimes it's necessary to restart all of the platform services in an AcceleratXR cluster.
+Sometimes it's necessary to restart all of the platform services in an Xsolla Backend cluster.
 This can be easily done using the `kubectl delete pod` command.
-AcceleratXR tags each service pod with a special label so that you can perform such operations against only the platform itself.
+Xsolla Backend tags each service pod with a special label so that you can perform such operations against only the platform itself.

 .. code-block:: bash